mniebling/mniebling.github.io/_posts/2015-4-22-Explaining-Codrops-Arrow-Button.md

 First, let's set up some styles for the basic button.
 In our markup, we'll use a `btn` class for some basic styles and a `btn-arrow` class for styles that are specific to this effect.
 That way, it's easy to drop this into a project with already existing buttons.

 Most of these styles don't matter to the final product, but one thing that's going to be critical later is making sure the button has `position: relative` set.
-This is to create a parent context so that we can absolutely position the arrow later.
+This is to create a parent [positioning context](http://blog.teamtreehouse.com/css-positioning) so that we can absolutely position the arrow later.

 ```html
 <button class="btn btn-arrow">